 Convert stickies and shapes into cards and vice versa

-Cards are blue and empty by default, but you can choose a color from the palette and fill card background, change card's length and height, add up to 8 tags to each card, assign tasks to your team members, add links or dates.
+Cards are blue and empty by default, but you can choose a color from the palette and fill card background, change card's length and height, add up to 8 tags to each card, assign tasks to board participants, add links or dates.
 All the changes can be made both in closed and in expanded cards, except links (only in closed).

 The text of the heading is visible, whereas the description is hidden if the Card is not expanded.
 To expand the Card click on the Expand icon either on the top right corner of the card or on the pop-up menu.